Washington and Lee University: Rankings and reputation

-In the 2026 U.S. News & World Report rankings, the undergraduate college is tied for 21st among national liberal arts colleges and 14th among Best Value Schools, and the law school is ranked tied for 33rd nationally among all law schools.
+In the 2026-27 U.S. News & World Report rankings, the undergraduate college is tied for 12th among national liberal arts colleges and is 13th among Best Value Schools, and the law school is ranked tied for 34th nationally among all law schools.
 Forbes magazine college rankings placed W&L 47th among the top 500 universities, liberal arts colleges, and service academies for their 2024-25 list.
-For the 2024 Rankings, Washington Monthly ranked Washington and Lee 7th among 197 liberal arts colleges in the U.S. based on its contribution to the public good, as measured by social mobility, research, and promoting public service.
+For the 2024 rankings, Washington Monthly ranked Washington and Lee 7th among 197 liberal arts colleges in the U.S. based on its contribution to the public good, as measured by social mobility, research, and promoting public service.
 In 2023, Degreechoices ranked Washington and Lee 3rd out of 209 liberal arts colleges and 14th for business.
+The Princeton Review ranked Washington and Lee #1 for "Best Classroom Experience" from a 2025 survey of students at 391 colleges.

 Kiplinger's Personal Finance ranked the college 3rd in its 2019 list of 149 best private liberal arts college values and 6th overall among 500 colleges and universities.
 In 2015, The Economist ranked Washington and Lee first among all undergraduate institutions in the United States in terms of the positive gap between its students' actual median earnings ten years from graduation and what the publication's statistical model would suggest.
 Of its findings, the newspaper wrote that "No other college combines the intimate academic setting and broad curriculum of a LAC [liberal arts college] with a potent old-boy network."